San Francisco → London flights

 Key takeaways

-- No dominant carrier is identifiable from this data, so comparison-shop across airlines rather than defaulting to one.
+- No dominant carrier was identifiable from this data, so comparing across airlines rather than defaulting to one is advisable.

 30-day price trend